Windows, Linux, BSD and macOS supported.

 We've built a strong Tunnel which can handle a lot of traffic, even during parallel testing.

-The Tunnel is built in Java with proven code and runs on a standard JVM.
+The Tunnel is built with Java and runs on any standard JVM.

 Both HTTP and HTTPS usage is supported inside the tunnel.